Type · Behavioral

 Based on our database of Arm interview outcomes, avoid these common traps:

-- Focusing solely on the technical details of the disagreement without addressing the interpersonal dynamics.
+- Focusing only on the technical aspects of the product, not the stakeholder management.

 Test Yourself: Real Arm Questions